openshift/oc/README.md

 * Centralized administration and management of an entire stack, team, or organization
   * Templatize the components of your system, reuse them, and iteratively deploy them over time
   * Roll out changes to software stacks to your entire organization in a controlled fashion
-* Team and user isolation of containers, builds, and network communication in an easy multi-tenancy system
+* Team and user isolation of containers, builds, and network communication in an easy multi-tenant system
   * Allow developers to run containers securely with fine-grained controls in production
   * Limit, track, and manage the developers and teams on the platform
 * Integrated Docker registry, automatic edge load balancing, cluster logging, and integrated metrics